-Wild Farmlands outdoor education and events advocate the benefits of natural sustainable farms and regenerative agriculture to local communities and the environment.
-Activities and events can include guest speakers that are agronomists, wildlife experts, food experts, published ecosystem and green food authors and other specialists in the sustainable agriculture and ecosystem preservation communities.
+Wild Farmlands' outdoor education and events advocate the benefits of regenerative agriculture, appreciation of the wild oak ecosystems of the Central Coast, and the benefits of the small farm sector to local communities and the environment.
+Activities and events occasionally include guest speakers that are agronomists, wildlife experts, food experts, published ecosystem and green food authors and other specialists in the sustainable agriculture and ecosystem preservation communities.

 School and youth group field trips are available for any type of school or youth group: home schooling groups, pre-schools, K-12 public schools, youth sports and recreation like soccer and karate, church youth groups and others.

-Retirement communities, cultural, locavore, nature conservation and “foodie” groups, community and master gardener clubs and exotic plant societies are invited onto the farm to participate in tours that discuss wild farmlands ecosystem preservation, natural sustainable growing practices and innovations in small sustainable farming.
+In addition to tours and field trips intended for youth, we invite retirement communities, cultural, locavore, nature conservation and “foodie” groups, community and master gardener clubs and plant societies onto the Showcase Regenerative Farm to participate in our outdoor guided tours.

 Every tour is tailored to age and group.
 We discuss contemporary topics related to ecosystem preservation, natural sustainable growing practices and innovations in small sustainable farming and ranching.

 We have springtime hikes that visit the frogs & critters of our vernal ponds, and fall hikes just before Halloween that introduce hikers to our native tarantulas.
 There are at least two Wild Tarantula Trails and two Wild Toad Trails hikes every year that are open to the general public.
 We also host as many private groups as time and nature permits.
 A minimum of 20 people (youth or adults) is required to schedule a private guided nature hike.